DanRVP/shiptheory-php/README.md

 API client to communicate with the Shiptheory API.

-- To create pull requests fork this repository.
+- To create pull requests fork this repository (Please adhere to the guidelines in the pull request template).
 - Use GitHub issues to detail any problems encountered.

 ## Features